Victrollia/vcadoganJobsProject/README.md

 - Once it finished executing, in the project directory a new database with college data will be created.
 - Database layout: one table, 8 columns, 3203 rows
 - Table layout:
-    - ID (primary key) that also keep track of the number of entries
+    - ID (primary key) that also keeps track of the number of entries
     - College name
     - City of that college
     - State of that college